thisisDom/todolist/README.md

 # To Do List

-Basic To Do List utilizing Rail 5 + React + Redux
+Basic To Do List utilizing Rails 5 + React + Redux